-The Society continues to evolve its governance, risk management, measurement and target setting as it takes a strategic approach to assessing the impact of climate change on the organisation.
+The Society recognises its role in terms of reducing its impact on climate change.
+The Society is aware that this is a journey and continues to evolve its governance, strategy, risk management and target setting as it takes a strategic approach to assessing climate related risks and identifying opportunities.

-During 2022, the Society has been considering how best to address the material risks it is exposed to from climate change.
+The Society continuiously considers how best to address the material risks it is exposed to from climate change.
 The Society is exposed to both direct and indirect risks from climate change.
 Direct exposure results from its own activities and energy consumed carrying out those activities.
 Indirect risk arises from the Society's property portfolio and investments.